KingAndrew/AUDITING_WITH_INSPEC/README.md

  - README.md should be used to explain the profile, its scope, and usage
 ```

+### METADATA AND THE LOCK FILE
+Candidates should understand:
+- The purpose of the inspec.yml file.
+The purpose of the inspec.yml file is to provide metadata about the profile.
 ### inspec.yml
-Each profile must have an inspec.yml file that defines the following information:
+Each profile must have an inspec.yml file that defines the following metadata:

 Use **name** to specify a unique name for the profile. **Required**.
 ```